Risk vs Benefit => Residual

 Benefit-Risk Analysis

-Here we recommend looking at the Device as a whole.
-Will the discovered residual risks still make it beneficial in the scope of the intended use of the device?
+Here, we recommend looking at the Device as a whole.
+Will the discovered residual risks still make the device beneficial in the scope of the intended use of the device?
 In case of doubt, look at trying to apply additional Risk Control Measures to open risks.
-Remember that all identified risks acceptable or not are considered residual risks for the device.
+Remember that all identified risks, acceptable or not, are considered residual risks for the device.
 See ISO 14971 (2019) Section 6:

-Once again: The risk management report is a good location for this.
+Once again: The Risk Management Report is a good location for recording this evaluation.

 New Risks?